Home

 Appetizers

-A selection of small bites of food served to stimulate the appetite.
-Also called hors d'oeuvres or canapés they are often eaten without silverware (finger food).
-Appetizers are not considered a course unless served at the table before the soup or salad, but they can be served on a buffet or luncheon menu.
+Appetizers are not considered a course unless served at the table before the soup or salad.
+Appetizers are an excellent party food on a buffet or luncheon menu.
 Even a light drink (aperitif) is considered an appetizer.

 Soup

 Keep the rest of the meal in mind when choosing a soup.
 It can be hot or cold and thick or thin.
 Keep it simply flavored.
 Serve soup as an appetizer in an espresso or demitasse cup.
-Soups can also be the main entree for a lunch menu.
-Favorite choices are leek and potato, gazpacho, seafood bisque and consommé.
+A hearty soup can also be the main entrée for a lunch menu.

 Salad

-Can be served instead of soup or before or after the soup or even after the main course and before desert, almost like a palate cleanser.
+Can be served instead of soup or before or after the soup or even after the main course, almost like a palate cleanser.
 Salads are perfect on a at brunch, lunch or dinner party menu, and make an interesting appetizer course when served on small plates.
-Like the soup the salad can also be served as the main course depending on the occasion and time of day.
-Good choices are Roasted Beet Salad or Pear Salad with Blue Cheese and Orange Vinaigrette

-Salad Recipes Index
+More Salad Recipes

-Main Course or Entree
+Main Course or Entrée

 Dessert

 The meal ends on a sweet note.
 Either hot or cold, sometimes accompanied by a suitable dessert wine.
 A heavy meal should be topped with a light airy dessert.
-A most delicious and easy dessert is fine chocolates and fruit perhaps served with a liqueur such as amaretto or Kahlua.
-Also consider an all desserts buffet menu

-Dessert Recipes Index
+Dessert Recipes

 Sorbet

-Usually made from fruit juice and having a soft, icy consistency, sorbets are customarily served as a palate cleanser between courses.
-They also make a light and refreshing dessert.
 Sorbet is an elegant and surprising touch for your guests.
 You can make it at home but also look for it in your grocer's freezer case under ices, frappes or granitas.
 Sorbets never contain milk so don't purchase sherbet as it will be too dense and too sweet.

 Spirits

 The meal can begin and end with appropriate wines, cocktails or liqueurs.
 These are not considered courses in and of themselves.
-See Chef Menus alcohol guide for more information.

 Coffee

-Palate cleanser
+Second Palate cleanser

 Caviar

-Cold Appetizer
+Cold appetizer

-Thick Soup
+Thick soup

-Thin Soup
+Thin soup

 Shellfish